leylii/LotusPhoto/README.md

 2. Open the solution in Visual Studio (`LotusPhoto.sln`)
 3. Run the `LotusPhoto.Api` project

-Note: By default, the API will run on `https://localhost:xxxx`.
+The API will run on `https://localhost:xxxx`.

 ### Frontend (React + Vite)